By Audley USA specialist Beth

 Half Dome’s dramatic granite figure reflects in the clear waters of Mirror Lake.
 A glacial lake left over from the Ice Age, Mirror Lake is actually on the brink of disappearing altogether due to sediment build-up, and during the late summer it’s better described as a meadow.

 The best time to follow this 8 km (5 m) loop trail is between late April and early June, when snowmelt fills Tenaya Creek, forming the lake.
-Outside this time, it still makes a pleasant walk as you’re surrounded by evergreens, wild flowers and cliff faces.
+Outside this time, it still makes a pleasant hike as you’re surrounded by evergreens, wild flowers and cliff faces.

-An excellent introductory walk, the loop trail starts after a half hour stroll from Yosemite Valley’s visitor facilities along a paved road.
+An excellent introductory hike, the loop trail starts after a half hour stroll from Yosemite Valley’s visitor facilities along a paved road.
 The loop itself takes two to three hours to complete along fairly even terrain.

 I was struck by the clarity and stillness of the lake, which stretched out like glass in front of me.
 As well as Half Dome, there are views of Mount Watkins’ curved outline and the jut of Washington Column.
 Information points along the trail tell you about Mirror Lake’s transition into a meadow and the area’s history.

-Walking the Lower Yosemite Falls Loop
+Hiking the Lower Yosemite Falls Loop

 Another good first-time walk is the 1.6 km (one mile) loop trail to the base of Lower Yosemite Falls in the Yosemite Valley floor.
 The eastern side of the loop up to the waterfall is wheelchair accessible and easy terrain for families.